dotnet/designs/accepted/2023/wasm-browser-threads.md

     - this is difficult and complex task which many will fail to do right
     - it can't be user code for HTTP/WS clients because there is no direct call via Streams
     - authors of 3rd party components would need to do it to hide complexity from users
-- Roslyn generator: JSExport is already on correct thread, no action
-- Roslyn generator: JSImport
+- Roslyn generator: JSImport - if we make it responsible for the dispatch
     - it needs to stay backward compatible with Net7, Net8 already generated code
     - it needs to do it via public C# API
         - possibly new API `JSHost.Post` or `JSHost.Send`
     - it needs to re-consider current `stackalloc`
         - probably by re-ordering Roslyn generated code of `__arg_return.ToManaged(out __retVal);` before `JSFunctionBinding.InvokeJS`
     - it needs to propagate exceptions
+- Roslyn generator: JSExport - if we make it responsible for the dispatch

 # Dispatching JSImport - what should happen
 - is normally bound to JS context of the calling managed thread